The Distinctive Rituals and Ceremonies of the Knights of Saint Lazarus

 The Reliquary Cross

 Many knights wore a small reliquary cross around their necks, containing a fragment of a relic.
-These crosses were often made of silver or brass and engraved with the words "Spes nostra" (Our Hope).
+These crosses were often made of silver or brass and engraved with the words "Spes nostra"—Our Hope.
 During the knighting ceremony, the reliquary was blessed and presented as a personal token of the knight's covenant with God.
-The cross was not to be removed except during the washing of the sick—a symbol that the knight laid down his personal protection to serve others.
+The cross was not to be removed except during the washing of the sick—a symbolic act that demonstrated the knight laid down his personal protection to serve others.

 Rituals of Healing and Hospitaller Care

-The order's ceremonies were not confined to the chapel; they extended into the leper hospital.
-The care of the sick was itself a ritualized act of devotion.
+The order's ceremonies were not confined to the chapel; they extended into the leper hospital, where the care of the sick was itself a ritualized act of devotion.
+These healing rituals were among the most distinctive practices of the order, blending medical knowledge with liturgical spirituality.

 The Washing of the Sick